 Flawed situational awareness (SA) is one of the leading contributing factors to first responder near-miss and casualty events.
 In fact, it is nearly impossible to find a line-of-duty death investigation report that does not implicate flawed SA, or one of the barriers that flaw SA, as contributing to the tragedy.
-As often as flawed SA is implicated it almost seems tragic how little first responders actually know about how to develop and maintain it, how they lose it, and how they regain it if they do lose it.
+As often as flawed SA is implicated it almost seems tragic how little first responders actually know about how to develop and maintain it, how it erodes, and how they regain it if it does erode.

-This article focuses some aspects of the first two, developing and maintaining SA.
-I want to share a concept that might sound strangely familiar if you’ve ever seen or read Charles Dickens’ classic, Christmas Story, as we discuss: Situational Awareness: Past, Present, and Future.
+This article focuses on some aspects of the first two, developing and maintaining SA.
+I want to share a concept that might sound strangely familiar if you’ve ever seen or read Charles Dickens’ classic, Christmas Story, as we discuss Situational Awareness: Past, Present, and Future.

 Let’s take a quick moment to refresh on the definition of situational awareness for any of our first-time readers:

 Situational awareness (SA) is a person’s ability to perceive and understand what is happening in their environment, in the context of how time is passing, and then being able to make accurate predictions about future events… hopefully in time to prevent bad outcomes.

 Based on the research of Dr. Micah Endsley, we know that SA is developed, maintained, eroded and regained on three levels:

 Level 1 – Perception: Capturing clues and cues in the current environment.

 Level 2 – Comprehension: Making sense of the clues and cues in the context of place and time.